ajhenley/gitbook/shinycollege_online_transcript_system.md

 Shiny College needs to create a website for its students to view their transcripts.

 ####Your Assignment
 Create a series of pages which Shiny College students and faculty can use.
 The College president would like to see a demo tomorrow morning.
-Your name was suggested as someone who would not disappoint.
+You came highly recommended as someone who would not disappoint.

 **There needs to be at least**
 * Transcript Page